Eavesdropping on the Sounds of the Rainforest

 How Can Mobile Phones Help Conservation?

-Using mobile phones to track human well-being impacts of conservation projects.
+Cool Green Science features Eddie's research exploring the use of mobile phones to track human well-being impacts of conservation projects.

 How to Tackle Wicked Conservation Problems?

 How can conservation can learn from counter-insurgency?
 Eddie's research is featured in Cool Green Science.

 Game, E.T., Schwartz, M.W., & Knight, A.T.
 2015.
 Policy Relevant Conservation Science.
 Conservation Letters.
 8(5): 309-311.

 Anthony, K., P. A. Marshall, A. Abdulla, R. Beeden, C. Bergh, R. Black, C. M. Eakin, E. T. Game, M. Gooch, and N. A. Graham, et. al. 2015.
 Operationalizing resilience for adaptive coral reef management under global environmental change.
 Global Change Biology 21:48-61.